kstenschke/xmchord/README.md

 ### Third party dependencies

-**Please note:** The following third party dependencies must be installed for all included actions to work:
+The following third party dependencies must be installed for all included actions to work:

 | Application                                                     | Description                                                                       |